 A number of questions in the interviews sought to explore the existence or non-existence of unofficial systems of thought and belief outside of the official Juche/Kimilsungist ideology.
-Interestingly, the interviews revealed the widespread re-emergence of a remnant form of Shamanism, the ancient pan-Asiatic animistic belief system.39 Several interviewees reported the re-emergence of "fortune telling"-the belief that one's destiny or fate is not under one's own control (as in Juche), but lies in the stars or other natural phenomena.
+Interestingly, the interviews revealed the widespread re-emergence of a remnant form of Shamanism, the ancient pan-Asiatic animistic belief system.
+Several interviewees reported the re-emergence of "fortune telling"-the belief that one's destiny or fate is not under one's own control (as in Juche), but lies in the stars or other natural phenomena.
 Further, one's fate can be "divined" by persons having special powers.

 Some interviewees explicitly associated fortune telling (gunghap) with Shamans (Mudang), though most did not.
 The practice of fortune telling is not a casual thing in North Korea, and it is reportedly not cheap.
 Often, the fortune telling sessions were described as being conducted in rooms devoid of furniture except for a bowl of water.
-The fortune teller would ask many questions about the person and his or her family, and sometimes shake and speak in unintelligible syllables before rendering the fortune.
-The fortune teller would be paid in kind (e.g. animals or rice) or in cash, sometimes the equivalent of a month's salary.